Javascript is not enabled.

 Get Alerts

-Here are 10 top scams that travelers may encounter overseas:
+Here are 12 scams travelers may encounter overseas.

-Advice from the U.S. Embassy in France applies everywhere: Travelers should use a well-lit machine — during business hours — at a reputable bank.
-Do not use an ATM with signs of tampering.
+3. ATM scams.
+Travelers should use a well-lit machine during business hours at a reputable bank.
+Do not use an ATM that shows signs of tampering.
 Do not speak to others during your transaction.
 Put your hand over the PIN pad while entering the number.
-And if your card is not returned, immediately alert bank employees.
+If your card is not returned, immediately alert bank employees.

 Shopping & Groceries